mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ### **_Heroku deployment_**

-To deploy to heroku you will need to set up your "Postgress".
+To deploy to heroku you will need to set up your "Postgress" and you will need a storage to store your staic files and media file.
+In this project I have used [AWS services](https://aws.amazon.com/).

-1. Creating a new app.
-2. In resources select add-on and choose Heroku Postgrees

 1. Create a requirement.txt file that is need to Heroku to confirm dependences.
 In your terminal please type:
 `pip3 freeze --local > requirements.txt`